julfiker/Vagrant-VirtualBox-Helloworld-PHP/README.md

 ## Step 4: Optional, You can apply other vagrant command as you need
-After changing anything to need to update deployment file system, then run
+After changing anything if you need to update deployment file system, then run

 $ vagrant provision